Introduction

 • email

-After successful upload, you’ll see the supplier in the Contacts section with status Empty.
+You should see the supplier in the Contacts section with status Empty after creating the entry.

 2